GALAPAGOS MASTER - GALAPAGOS ISLANDS

 GALAPAGOS MASTER

 She welcomes a total of 16 divers on each liveaboard trip, maximising safety and comfort for all guests on board.
-She features eight air-conditioned cabins spread across three decks with each cabin offering stunning views of the Galapagos archipelago.
-Each cabin has its own private en-suite bathroom with hot water, and ample storage room for all of your personal belongings.
-For your added convenience and flexibility, Galapagos Master offers cabins that can be used either as a twin or as a double bedded room.
+Featuring eight air-conditioned cabins spread across three decks, each has its own private en-suite bathroom with hot water, and ample storage room for all of your personal belongings.
+For added convenience and flexibility, Galapagos Master offers some cabins that can be used either as a twin or as a double bedded room.

 Technical Details